isomerpages/moe-yunengpri/_our-distinctive-experience/LLP (Sports).md

 <p>
 <br><strong>Sports &amp; Cultural Immersion Programme</strong>
 <br>
-<br>To enhance global awareness in our students through sports education,
+<br>This programme aims to enhance students’ global awareness through sports
-experiential learning and cultural appreciation.
-Also to develop 21st century competencies such as global awareness and cross-cultural skills in our students so as to prepare them to thrive in the age of globalisation.
-Selected students in this programme will have a formal visit to our overseas partner school(s) and interact with their counterparts.
-Our students will attend lessons to experience life as a student there and participate in Sports to exchange pointers.
-They will also be engaged in cultural and hands-on activities which allow them to have fun and at the same time have a better understanding of their culture.</p>
+education, experiential learning, and cultural appreciation.
+It also seeks to develop 21st-century competencies such as global awareness and cross-cultural skills, preparing students to thrive in an increasingly globalised world.</p>
+<p>Selected students will engage in online interactions with overseas partner
+schools, allowing them to connect with their counterparts while exchanging ideas and experiences.
+Through these interactions, students will acquire new knowledge while sharing Singapore’s culture and</p>
 </td>
 </tr>
 <tr>